The EV Readiness Program first cohort stands with their awards after an award ceremony on Dec. 7, 2023.

 1. The first learning cohort started in December 2022 and finished the program with an award ceremony in December 2023: Carol Stream, Darien, Deer Park, Geneva, Glencoe, Hampshire, Hanover Park, Maywood, Oak Park, Polo, Skokie, and University Park.

 2. The second cohort started in the summer of 2023 and includes Aurora, Batavia, Bensenville, Chicago, DuPage County, Elgin, Hickory Hills, Kane County, Montgomery, Richton Park, and Wilmette.
+They finished the program in the summer of 2024.

 ComEd is the generous sponsor of the EV Readiness Program.